educandu/educandu/README.md

-# ELMU - Prototype
+# elmu-web

-Prototype for ELMU
+The elmu website

 ## License